Kiuwan logo

 One of the most disruptive recent cyber attacks was carried out on Prospect Medical Holdings.
 Based in Los Angeles, the company operates 17 hospitals and 166 outpatient clinics across five states.
 On August 3, 2023, employees discovered ransomware notes on their computers, revealing that their network had been hacked and its devices encrypted.

-The Rhysida group claimed responsibility for the attack and offered the stolen data for sale on the dark web for 50 bitcoin, the equivalent of almost $1.3 million.
+The Rhysida group claimed responsibility for the attack and offered the stolen data for sale on the dark web for 50 bitcoins, almost $1.3 million.
 The data breach affected hundreds of thousands of employees and patients and included:

 • Over 500,000 Social Security numbers